minhtran-q/aws-knowledge/README.md

 <details>
   <summary>What is AWS ECR</summary>
   <br/>
 Amazon Elastic Container Registry (ECR) is a fully managed container registry service that makes it easy for developers to store, manage, and deploy Docker container images.
+Each AWS account has a public and private registry
 </details>

 ## Amazon Simple Storage Service (S3)